 We launched the campaign on September 23rd, and have been running it for over four months now.
 Here are the results:

-- Before the launch, we analyzed 7699 bloggers, of which only 961 social media influencers were invited to cooperate.
+- Before the launch, we analyzed 7699 influencers, of which only 961 social media influencers were invited to cooperate.

-- Bloggers posted a total of 2,294 posts on Instagram, Telegram, Facebook and MX Taka Tak.
+- influencers posted a total of 2,294 posts on Instagram, Telegram, Facebook and MX Taka Tak.

 - The posts received over 6 lakh likes and more than 20,000 comments.